What's new

 • A sensibly designed loudspeaker

-On the exhibit floor of the 129th AES Convention in Munich I saw a loudspeaker that impressed my by the logic with which it was designed, the GRIMM AUDIO LS1.
+On the exhibit floor of the 129th AES Convention in Munich I saw a loudspeaker that impressed me by the logic with which it was designed, the GRIMM AUDIO LS1.
 I could not listen to it closely because the surrounding noise level was far too high, but what I saw and heard from the exhibitors convinced me that the LS1 is a remarkable loudspeaker design.
-The wide baffle yields a forward pointing and smooth polar response over a very wide frequency range with a low transition frequency region to omni-directional behavior.
+The wide baffle yields a forward pointing and smooth polar response over a very wide frequency range with a low frequency transition region to omni-directional behavior.
 The inside of the box and the panels appeared to be properly designed.
 The speaker is active and uses intelligently applied DSP for response correction.
 A subwoofer can be correctly integrated if needed.
 One can only hope that the LS1 breaks bad habits in recording studio and home.

 • The "Stereo Dipole"